 Time for a little synopsis and I could pretty much cut and paste this whole paragraph from countless other backwoods slasher films of its ilk.
 I shall do no such thing of course as that would be cheating and I don’t fancy feeling Grandpa’s hammer resting against my crown as I enjoy my last supper.
 It’s about five handsome co-eds who decide to go camping in Halcyon Ridge and get more than they bargained for than hand-jobs and Jaeger bombs.
 Needless to say, all the locals seem to be in on the act and, one in particular, takes exception to the teens.
 Clad in goggles and looking akin to a big-boned Biggles, he carries out horrific mutilations on his victims and records it all on 8mm film reels to watch later.
 This adds a whole new level of wrong to proceedings.

-As the five dust off the projector and sit down to watch some of these ‘home movies’ the five are convinced it is nothing more than a low-budget horror flick.
+As the five dust off the projector and sit down to watch some of these ‘home movies’, they’re convinced it is little more than a low-budget horror flick.
 This despite the fact that one of the victims has their head sawed off with absolutely no cutaway.
-If I were picking fault at this point then I would have to question the fact that none of them question the content and the group merrily sit through two or three of these sickening show reels before the penny finally drops.
-However, picking holes is not a pastime I partake in when the film involved is little more than a low rent slasher so all is swiftly forgiven on this count.
+If I were picking fault at this point then I would have to question the fact that none of them question the content and the group merrily sit through two or three of these sickening show reels before the penny eventually drops.
+However, picking holes is not a pastime I partake in when the film involved is little more than a low rent slasher.
+Thus, all is swiftly forgiven on this count.